hyzyla/simple-text-classifications/README.md

-## Example of classification of goods in different categories by thier names
+## Example of classification of goods and gender in different categories by thier names

 Works for Finnish names, but in theory, must work for other languages